 Ravenden Springs is very much a car-oriented town.
 This is because the population of Ravenden Springs isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 98.63% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Ravenden Springs ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.58% of people over 25 have a college degree.
+In terms of college education, Ravenden Springs ranks among the least educated cities in the nation, as only 4.58% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Ravenden Springs in 2022 was $39,572, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,288 for a family of four.
 However, Ravenden Springs contains both very wealthy and poor people as well.